AdvancedPhotonSource/cohere/docs/source/config_rec.rst

     device = (0,1,2,7)

 - algorithm_sequence:
-| mandatory, defines algorithm applied in each iteration during modulus projection and during modulus.
+| mandatory, defines sequence of algorithms applied in each iteration during modulus projection and during modulus.
 The "*" charcter means repeat, and the "+" means add to the sequence.
 The sequence may contain single brackets defining a group that will be repeated by the preceding multiplier.
 The alphabetic entries: ER, ERpc, HIO, HIOpc define algorithms used in this iteration.
 The entries will invoke functions as follows: ER definition will invoke 'er' and 'modulus' functions, the ERpc will invoke 'er' and 'pc_modulus', HIO will invoke 'hio' and 'modulus', and HIOpc will invoke 'hio' and 'pc_modulus'.
 The pc_modulus is implementation of modulus with partial coherence correction.
 If defining ERpc or HIOpc the pcdi feature must be activated.
 If not activated, the phasing will use modulus function instead.
 | example:
 ::